A marketing funnel is the set of steps a visitor needs to go through before they can reach the conversion…

-So, let’s take a look on it in an example.
+So, let’s take a look at it in an example.
 Let’s say we would be selling a coffee to coffee lovers.

-Here is how the marketing funnel would look like…
+Here is what the marketing funnel would look like…

 Then I would try to redirect them into my website.
 I would also try to run some ads, and constantly be working on SEO, so when somebody would search for term coffee, I would be the first result to show up.

 That way, I would get their attention, and I would be able to move them into the interest step.

 For the hot traffic, I would just create a small pre-frame bridge like an email that is telling them about a new Brazil coffee that they must try.

 The rest of the traffic, I would redirect into a blog or into the podcast where they would be able to discover deep insight into coffee making and enjoying the taste of it, benefits of drinking coffee, some benefits they never thought about, etc.